manikrajan/fe-eda/README.md

 ##  Food Desert Data Analysis

 ### Research Questions
-1. where do food deserts occur?
+1. Where do food deserts occur?
-2. how could our project be used to analyze specific areas?
+2. How could our project be used to analyze specific areas?

 TODO: link to google collab folder with all the files already there and runable??